Buying digital music

 To fix up the ID3 tags (artist, title, album, etc.) on my music, I use the Picard app, which downloads metadata from MusicBrainz.
 MusicBrainz is a publicly-maintained database of music information operated by a nonprofit, sort of like a more-structured, less-mismanaged Wikipedia.

 How to listen to it

 This is where I need to acknowledge my good luck in being able to write software.
 Over a long period of time, I've put together a system where my music is stored online and streamed via an Android app and a web app that work exactly the way that I want.

 All of the music is accessible anywhere I go, and the Android app caches songs locally so they can be played in airplane mode:

 I can rate and tag songs and then search using a variety of criteria:

-I haven't gone to the trouble of getting this software to the point where it would be easy for others to use (it currently requires familiarity with the Linux command line) and open-sourcing it, mostly because I figure that there aren't many people out there with big music collections who haven't already figured out some way to listen to them.
+I haven't gone to the trouble of getting this software to the point where it would be easy for others to use (it currently requires familiarity with the Linux command line), mostly because I figure that there aren't many people out there with big music collections who haven't already figured out some way to listen to them.
 Let me know if this sort of thing sounds interesting to you, though.

 - I would often see a seemingly-identical release listed multiple times on Tidal at different prices, and one particular album that I purchased wasn't downloadable at all.
 To Tidal's credit, it was relatively painless to get a refund in that case. [return]

 - I strongly recommend performing ABX tests with good headphones in a quiet environment to make sure you aren't fooling yourself about your ability to distinguish between different encoding settings.
 On Linux, I found the abx program to be useful.
 Gizmodo's Great MP3 Bitrate Test offers MP3s encoded at various bitrates. [return]